CruGlobal/global-registry-bindings/README.md

 The fields that are pushed to Global Registry are defined with a combination of the `:fields`, `:exclude` and `:include_all_columns` options.
 The `:fields` option defines the fields and field types to be pushed.
 If `:include_all_columns` is set to `true`,`:fields` are appended to the list of all model columns. `:exclude` option is then used to remove fields from the list.
+If `:ensure_type` is `true`, the Global Registry EntityType or RelationshipType will be updated when new fields are defined.
+If `:ensure_type` is false, and fields are missing from the EntityType or RelationshipType, Global Registry will throw an error.
+It is the developers job to ensure Global Registry Entity and Relationship Types are accurate when `:ensure_type` is disabled.

 Given an Active Record model:
 ```ruby